nodejs/node/doc/api/deprecations.md

 Type: Runtime

-Previous versions of Node.js support `dns.lookup()` a falsy hostname like `dns.lookup(false)` for the reason of backward compatibility long before.
+Previous versions of Node.js supported `dns.lookup()` with a falsy hostname like `dns.lookup(false)` due to backward compatibility long before.
 This behavior is undocumented and seems useless in real world apps.
 We might make invalid hostname throw in the future.